DurandBastien/Search-Engine-LATimes/README.md

   - Loop through files and update global HashMap using number of word occurence in document as a score
   - Issue: can't fit in memory
 - Search algorithm
+  - naive algorithm to be able to test the project

 ## Second iteration

-- Tokenization
+- Tokenization (using nltk)
-  - pip install nltk
+  - Replace words by their lemma
+  - Replace words by their stem
 - Inverted files construction
 - Search algorithm